useframi1/Maze-Router/README.md

 - If an adjacent cell is found as a target we signal a hit and move on
 #### Backpropagation
 - Takes the coordinate of the hit tagert
-- It will observe the surroundong cells and choose the next cell as the one with the lowest cost
+- It will observe the surrounding cells and choose the next cell as the one with the lowest cost
 - If the cell is marked as a Via we automatically switch layers
 - These steps are repeated until we find a source